ruzickap/k8s-istio-workshop/docs/lab-01/README.md

 # Create VMs in OpenStack

+Before you start with the main content of the workshop, you need to provision the VMs in OpenStack.

-Create VMs in OpenStack using Ubuntu Docker image
+Create VMs in OpenStack using Ubuntu Docker image.

-## Prepare the working environment inside Docker
+## Prepare the local working environment inside Docker

 Run Ubuntu docker image and mount the directory there: